jarcher-sdev-classes/hashtables-warmup/README.md

 ### Analysis

-Include a file in your project folder called <span style="font-weight: bold; color: lightgreen">
+Include a file in your project folder called $\color{lightgreen}analysis.txt$.
-analysis.txt</span>.
 Inside the file, provide an answer to the following questions, based on the output you are seeing from your experiment.
 - How does load factor affect the time efficiency of a hash table?
 - How does load factor affect the space efficiency of a hash table?